sunkakar/django-steganography-app/README.md

 ```

-This will run the Sjango server and you can access your web app on:
+This will run the Django server and you can access your web app on:

 ```
 http://127.0.0.1:8000/